bgruening/galaxytools/chemicaltoolbox/README.rst

 - Get Chemical Data
 	- JMol Editor
-		JMol_ is a viewer of molecular structures but the JMol Editor can be used to alter atom positions or identities and to add/remove atoms.
+		JMol_ Editor can be used to paint structures or alter atoms or identities from single molecules.

 .. _JMol: http://jmol.sourceforge.net/
 	- Online data
 		Upload data via FTP or HTTP and load them into your history.
-Supportes gz/gzip- and rar-files.
+Supportes compressed-files.
 	- PubChem download
-		Download all molecules from PubChem_ and store them as SMILES file.
+		Download all molecules from PubChem_ and store them in a single large SMILES file.

 .. _PubChem: http://pubchem.ncbi.nlm.nih.gov/

 - Chemical Converters
 	- Compound converter
 		Compound converter joins several `Open Babel command prompt converters`_ in an easy to use tool.
 It converts various chemistry and moleculare modeling data files.
 The output format can be specified as well as several parameters.
-Some parameters are available for all tools (e.g. protonation state & pH) others are specific for a given output format (e.g. exclude isotopes for conversion to canSMI).
+Some parameters are available for all tools (e.g. protonation state & pH) others are specific for a given output format (e.g. exclude isotopes for conversion to canonical SMILES).
 	- Molecule recognition
 		OSRA_ (Optical Structure Recognition Application) is a utility designed to convert graphical representations of chemical structures into SMILES or SDF.
-It generates the SMILES or SDF representation of any molecular structure image within a document which is parseable by ImageMagick.
+It generates the SMILES or SDF representation of any molecular structure image within a document which is parseable by GraphicMagick.
 	- IUPAC name-to-structure
 		OPSIN_ is a IUPAC name-to-structure conversion tool offering high recall and precision on organic chemical nomenclature.

 - Filter / Sort
 	- (Multi) Compound search
-		Uses the Open Babel Obgrep_ to search for molecules inside multi-molecule files (e.g. SMI, SDF, etc.) or across multiple files.
+		Uses the Open Babel Obgrep_ to search for molecules inside multi-molecule files (e.g. SMI, SDF, etc.).
 	- Remove counterions and fragments
 		Parses a multiple molecules file and deletes any present counterions or fragments.
 	- Remove duplicated molecules